 For more than 200,000 years, Homo sapiens have been moving around the planet, sometimes drawn and sometimes driven by a host of natural and man-made forces: drought, floods, crop failure, war, the quest for survival, or the hope of a better future.

-Funded project of Humaniies Washington.
-Humanities Washington is a state affiliate of the National Endowment for the Humanities.
+Funded project of Humanities Washington, a state affiliate of the National Endowment for the Humanities.